-Implementation of the VA MISSION Act of 2018 and the updates for 2019 include a VA urgent care benefit “for the treatment of minor injuries and illnesses, such as colds, sore throats, and minor skin infections.”
+Implementation of the VA MISSION Act of 2018 and updates for 2019 included a VA urgent care benefit “for the treatment of minor injuries and illnesses, such as colds, sore throats, and minor skin infections.”
 This is offered “in addition to the opportunity to receive care from a VA provider,” since same-day services are also available from the VA.

 Urgent care options are available from a care provider “which is part of VA’s contracted network of community providers without prior authorization from VA.”
 Veterans should know that VA payment for urgent care services is only possible if the care meets the following criteria:

-- The patient must be eligible for the healthcare benefit;
+- The patient must be eligible for the healthcare benefit

-- The urgent care provider is part of VA’s contracted network;
+- The urgent care provider is part of VA’s contracted network

 - The services are not excluded under the benefit